Bertrand256/dash-masternode-tool/README.md

 #### Verification of the binary files
 Beginning with version 0.9.15, each binary file forming part of a release has a corresponding signature file that you can use to verify the authenticity of the downloaded binary file (to ensure it has not been corrupted or replaced with a counterfeit) and confirm that it has been signed by the application author (Keybase user: bertrand256).

-The verification method described below is based on use of the Keybase application, so if you have not already done so, downloading the installer from https://keybase.io/download and install the app.
+The verification method described below is based on use of the Keybase application, so if you have not already done so, download the installer from https://keybase.io/download and install the app.

 **Verification steps**